cherryblossom000/advent-of-code/2021/04/README.md

 ## Part Two

-On the other hand, it might be wise to try a different strategy: let the giant squid win.
+On the other hand, it might be wise to try a different strategy: <span title="That's 'cuz a submarine don't pull things' antennas out of their sockets when they lose.
+Giant squid are known to do that.">let the giant squid win</span>.

 You aren't sure how many bingo boards a giant squid could play at once, so rather than waste time counting its arms, the safe thing to do is to **figure out which board will win last** and choose that one.
 That way, no matter which boards it picks, it will win for sure.